tinalexander/tinalexander.github.io/pages/2023/10-october.md

 > Tim Uyeki, CDC [00:07:04]
 >
-> Right now in the us, there's pretty low influenza activity.
+> Right now in the U.S., there's pretty low influenza activity.
 That doesn't mean there's zero.
 >
 > We have had influenza hospitalizations in the U.S., so again, it's not low, and we do clearly expect influenza activity to increase in the coming weeks to months.
 >